davidsantiago01/Udemy_Data_Python_Bootcamp/README.md

 # Udemy_Data_Python_Bootcamp_

-This repository showcases my own solutions, notes, and key takeaways based on the Pierian_Data_Python_Bootcamp_from_Zero_to_Hero course provided by Pierian Data at Udemy
+This repository showcases my own solutions, notes, and key takeaways based on the Pierian_Data_Python_Bootcam course provided by Pierian Data at Udemy platform

 Overview
 A record of my learning journey, where will track my learnings, insights and findings of this course